Skip to main content

 Scrape NoBroker Rentals Without Broker Fees (2026)

-Thirdwatch's NoBroker Scraper returns India broker-free rental listings at $0.003 per record — title, property type, location, monthly rent, security deposit, area, bedrooms, builder, posted date.
+Thirdwatch's NoBroker Scraper returns India broker-free rental listings — title, property type, location, monthly rent, security deposit, area, bedrooms, builder, posted date.
 Built for India rental-market research, rental-yield analysis, India proptech aggregator products, and Tier 1 metro tenant-research workflows.

 Why scrape NoBroker for rental research